 Don’t believe me?
-Here are some comments I’ve received on my various spending posts:
+Here are some comments I’ve received on my blog posts about spending:

-But what if we take these same judgmental people and examine their spending for a month?
-I bet I’d be able to find areas in their life where others would think they’re “wasting” their money too.
+But what if we took these same judgmental people and examined their spending for a month?
+I bet I’d be able to find areas in their lives where others would think they’re “wasting” their money too.

-It’s just being true and honest to ourselves about what our Money Dials are.
+It’s just being true to and honest with ourselves about what our Money Dials are.

-In fact, when we’re honest about acknowledging our Money Dials, we can adjust the dial (hence the term) as we need to be moderate, or turn them all the way up to spend even more on the things that bring us joy and more pleasant experiences (think splurging on first-class tickets instead of economy all the time, for example).
+In fact, when we’re honest about acknowledging our Money Dials, we can adjust the dial as we need to be moderate or turn them all the way up to spend even more on the things that bring us joy and more pleasant experiences (think splurging on first-class tickets instead of economy all the time, for example).

 This is crucial psychologically.

-Not only will we have more money and energy to spend on the things that bring us happiness, but we’ll be able to spend on those things guilt-free, since we know we’ve freed up the money by ignoring everything else.
+Not only will we have more money and energy to spend on the things that bring us happiness, but we’ll also be able to spend on those things guilt-free since we know we’ve freed up the money by ignoring everything else.

-The most successful people I’ve met are all very conscious about how they spend their money.
+The most successful people I’ve met are all very conscious of how they spend their money.
 That doesn’t mean they don’t spend at all.
-It means that they choose HOW and WHERE to spend their money, and are unapologetic in allocating significant resources to live a better life.
+It means that they choose HOW and WHERE to spend their money and are unapologetic in allocating significant resources to live a better life.

 10 most common Money Dials